Filed under: Fall / Quick Breads

 Jump to recipe

-Wow, this was not an easy one to tackle.
-And honestly I’m not sure what spurred me on.
-I’ve always thought cider donuts are best had at pumpkin patches/apple orchards or next to a farmstand in mid-October.
+I’ve always thought apple cider donuts are best had at pumpkin patches/apple orchards or next to a farmstand in mid-October.

-But honestly, I want those donuts once a week during fall, not just on the rare weekend, and what about all those folks who couldn’t make it to the farm?
+Though truthfully, I want those donuts once a week during fall, not just on the rare weekend.
+And what about all those folks who couldn’t make it to the farm?
 Or who went and were disappointed by what they had, like my husband who says they’re often too oily and don’t have enough flavor?
-This is for them and him.

 apple cider donuts

 1. They should taste like cider.
-Not just cinnamon!
+Not just cinnamon.
 This is important; there’s a lot of recipes out there that include enough cinnamon to distract you from what you are really looking for.
 This isn’t one of them; we are ALL about the apple here.
-You’ll see.

 2. They should be fried not baked: baked donuts are muffins in a donut shape and while they can have great flavor, nothing beats the crisp dough texture you get from frying.